aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway.md

 **Downsides**

 * **Cold starts**.
 Frequent deployments and/or high load can diminish the benefit of monolithic functions depending on your latency requirements, due to [Lambda scaling model](https://docs.aws.amazon.com/lambda/latest/dg/invocation-scaling.html){target="_blank"}.
 Always load test to pragmatically balance between your customer experience and development cognitive load.
 * **Granular security permissions**.
-The micro function approach enables you to use fine-grained permissions, separate external dependencies & code signing at the function level.
+The micro function approach enables you to use fine-grained permissions & access controls, separate external dependencies & code signing at the function level.
 Conversely, you could have multiple functions while duplicating the final code artifact in a monolithic approach.
     - Regardless, least privilege can be applied to either approaches.
 * **Higher risk per deployment**.
 A misconfiguration or invalid import can cause disruption if not caught earlier in automated testing.
 Multiple functions can mitigate misconfigurations but they would still share the same code artifact.
 You can further minimize risks with multiple environments in your CI/CD pipeline.